lfkeitel/asml-sim/README.md

 13 45 0x45 0644
 ```

-Labels can be used anywhere a 1 or 2 byte argument would be used.
-The syntax is `~labelName`:
+Labels can be used anywhere a 1 or 2 byte argument would be used:

 ```
-; Load the value in memory location 'data' (13) to register 1 LOADA %1 ~data
+; Load the value in memory location 'data' (13) to register 1 LOADA %1 data

 :data
 13 42